 Vegetation removal would be required to complete construction of the proposed replacement bridge.
 Disturbed areas would be revegetated with native plants upon the completion of construction, and the proposed bridge improvements would be visually consistent with the existing site conditions.
 Construction activities, including the presence of construction equipment and the proposed temporary detour, may temporarily affect the visual environment surrounding the proposed project site.
 However, these impacts would be temporary and less than significant.
-Characteristics of the visual environment surrounding the proposed project would have a less than significant impact on scenic resources such as historic buildings, prominent natural features, or any state designated scenic highway in the proposed project vicinity and no mitigation would be required.
+Characteristics of the visual environment surrounding the proposed project would be consistent with existing conditions site upon completion of construction.
+The proposed project would have a less than significant impact on scenic resources such as historic buildings, prominent natural features, or any state designated scenic highway in the proposed project vicinity and no mitigation would be required.